arout/diamondphp/README.md

 * Responsive theme included with framework

 ### Documentation
-Full and comprehensive documentation is currently in development, and will be available at https://diamondphp.com/documentation
+Full and comprehensive documentation is currently in development, and is packaged along with the framework.
+Once the framework is installed, visit http://yoursite.com/documentation.

 ### Installation
 1. Create an empty database.
 Using a tool of your choice (phpMyAdmin, SSH, etc), import the diamondphp.sql file located in the **/var/install** folder.